Harry Potter and the Order of the Phoenix: Plot

 During exams, Harry has a vision of Voldemort torturing Sirius at the Department of Mysteries.
-He attempts to contact Sirius at Grimmauld Place, but Umbridge catches and interrogates him.
+He attempts to contact Sirius at Grimmauld Place, but Umbridge catches and interrogates him, admitting she sent the Dementors.
 Hermione intervenes and convinces Umbridge to go with her and Harry into the Forbidden Forest.
 When Umbridge provokes the centaurs who live there, they take her captive.
 Harry and his friends fly to the Ministry to rescue Sirius, but he is not there.
 Instead, they find shelves containing glass spheres, one of which bears Harry's name.
 Harry picks it up and is immediately surrounded by Death Eaters.
 Lucius Malfoy reveals that Harry was lured to the Ministry by a false vision from Voldemort, who wishes to hear the prophecy contained in the sphere.
 He asks Harry for the sphere, but Harry refuses to give it to him.

 The students fight the Death Eaters with help from several Order of the Phoenix members.
 Neville accidentally knocks the sphere down some steps, destroying it.
-Bellatrix Lestrange kills Sirius by knocking him through a mysterious stone archway.
+Bellatrix Lestrange attacks Sirius, and he disappears through a mysterious stone archway to his death.
 Voldemort appears and tries to kill Harry, but Dumbledore arrives and thwarts him.
 Fudge and other Ministry of Magic employees arrive on the scene and witness Voldemort just before he flees.
 Back at Hogwarts, Dumbledore tells Harry the prophecy was made by Professor Trelawney, who predicted the birth of a child with the power to vanquish Voldemort.
 This prophecy caused Voldemort to murder Harry's parents, and it is why he wishes to kill Harry as well.
 Harry feels overwhelmed by the prophecy and the loss of his godfather, but the wizarding community now believes him and respects him.
 Motivated by his friends, Harry returns to the Dursleys for the summer.